kevinyswong/kevinyswong.github.io/index.md

   patriotic grandmothers".
 NBC has provided raw
   <a href="https://www.youtube.com/watch?v=DXnHIJkZZAs">footage</a>
   of the scene that day.
 And what do we find there?
 Without a doubt, we see lots of peace!
-And we surely see lots of "patriotic grandmothers"!
+And we surely see plenty of "patriotic grandmothers"!

   In our abiding support for these grandmothers, we must consult immigration history!
 Francesco Cordasco's IMMIGRANT CHILDREN IN AMERICAN SCHOOLS, published